croct-tech/plug-js/docs/user.md

 `activities`        | `array`  | The set of unique activities

 > **Notice**
-> Patches are atomic, meaning that either all operations are applied, or none are.
+> Patches are atomic, meaning either all operations are applied, or none are.

 ### Signature